Libera San Marino

 The Libera San Marino (Libera; Free San Marino) is a political party in San Marino, founded on 14 November 2020.

 History

-Originating as a coalition of parties on 14 October 2019, Libero won third place in the 2019 San Marino general election and became the largest parliamentary opposition force in the Grand and General Council.
+Originating as a coalition of parties on 14 October 2019, Libera won third place in the 2019 San Marino general election and became the largest parliamentary opposition force in the Grand and General Council.
 The component member parties of the coalition – namely the Democratic Socialist Left, Civic 10, Socialist Ideals Movement and Reforms and Development – merged into a unitary party on 14 November 2020.

+In April 2024 the party formed an alliance with the Party of Socialists and Democrats and Socialist Party (PS) for the 2024 general election, within which PS and Libera will share an electoral list.